 Availability: Cryopreserved as heterozygous embryos

-Zygosity genotype: Homozygous
+Zygosity genotype: Homozygous as live colony

 The Low-Density Lipoprotein (LDL) receptor is directly involved in the development of atherosclerosis, due to accumulation of LDL cholesterol in the blood.
 Ldlr (-/-) rats show elevated serum cholesterol levels.